 In addition to that, it is a full-fledged image-editing tool that supports animation, color management, special effects, and much more.
 With the software, you can also produce gifs out of your selected images.

 Are you a student looking to make a presentation or a teacher who wants to share his knowledge through tutorials?
-If yes, go for Wink as it has been specifically made for these purposes.
+If yes, go for Wink as it has been made explicitly for these purposes.